 France

-When Youssra’s three-and-a-half year old son started school, he really wanted his mom to come on a school trip.
-So she signed up to help out on a cinema visit [...] but there, she was stopped by the head teacher, who told her, in front of the baffled children: “You don’t have the right to accompany the class because you’re wearing a headscarf.”
+When Youssra’s three-and-a-half-year-old son started school, he really wanted his mom to come on a school trip.
+So, she signed up to help out on a cinema visit [...] but there, she was stopped by the head teacher, who told her, in front of the baffled children: “You don’t have the right to accompany the class because you’re wearing a headscarf.”
 She was told to remove her hijab, because it was an affront to the secular French Republic.
 “I fought back,” she says.
 “I brought up all the arguments about equality and freedom for all.
 But I was forced home, humiliated.
 The last thing I saw was my distressed son in tears.
 He didn’t understand why I’d been made to leave.”

 The Guardian, July 2013